AndrejStojkovic/card-deck/README.md

 ### How to use the card-deck.js?

 You can also you the card-deck.js in your project.
-First download the card-deck.js file and put it in your folder and link in the html file at the end of the <body> tag.
+First download the card-deck.js file and put it in your folder and link it in the html file at the end of the <body> tag.
 ```html
 <body>
     <!-- other html stuff -->